mayupei/figure-skating-action-segmentation/README.md

-# Action Segmentation of Figure Skating Competition Videos: A Skeleton-based Approach
+# Action Segmentation of Figure Skating Competition Videos: A Skeleton-Based Approach

 ## Quick Start
 - This project implements a two-stage LSTM-CNN framework for action segmentation of figure skating competition videos using skeleton data.